On the existence of accessibility in a tree-indexed percolation model: Introduction

 \section{Introduction}

 Many percolation models were inspired by physics and developed in order to answer questions of physical and mathematical interest.
 This summarizes, roughly speaking, the beginning of a modern theory with interesting rigorous results and a wide range of applications.
 The standard model of percolation appears as a mathematical model for the first time in the work of Broadbent and Hammersley in 1957 --- see \cite{BH}.
 The main purpose of that work was to study how random properties of a porous medium influence the transport of a fluid through it.
 In order to accomplish it, a lattice is used to represent the medium, where vertices are associated to pores and bonds to channels, and a family of Bernoulli independent and identically distributed random variables with parameter $p$ is used to represent when a given channel is open or not to the spread of a fluid.
 The first question to be considered is the existence or not of an infinite component of open channels and how this event depends on $p$.
-The answer gives rise to a result known as phase transition, which guarantees that there is a critical value of the parameter $p$ at which infinite components appear.
+The answer gives rise to a result known as phase transition behavior, which guarantees that there exists a nontrivial critical value of the parameter $p$ called $p_c$ such that if $p$ is above $p_c$ the origin belongs to an infinite connected component with positive probability.
 The reader can find more details about mathematical formulation and main results for the standard percolation model and related spatial processes in \cite{braga,grimmett,steif}.

 The resulting mathematical theory was quickly developed and became one of the main branches of contemporary probability.
 On the other hand, new percolation models appear in the literature as an alternative to understand issues of biological and physical interest.
-Some instances are the $AB$ percolation, invasion percolation, oriented percolation and continuum percolation models, among many others --- for more references see \cite{grimmett,roy}.
-As a theoretical tool, combined with coupling techniques, percolation theory is also useful in the construction and analysis of stochastic processes \cite{CS}.
+Some instances are the $AB$ percolation, invasion percolation, oriented percolation, and continuum percolation models, among many others --- for more references see \cite{grimmett,roy}.
+As a theoretical tool, combined with coupling techniques, percolation theory is also useful in the construction and analysis of stochastic processes \cite{CS, durrett, galves, schinazi}.